 From Ships to People

-One pathway for invasion that’s received little attention was illustrated in the story of Nemo’s journey — through home aquariums.
+One pathway invasive species may take that’s received little attention was illustrated in the story of Nemo’s journey — through home aquariums.
 Some scientific studies have looked at the consequence of invasions by freshwater aquarium fish.
 This is a significant problem throughout the Florida Everglades.
 In fact, it’s almost impossible to find a puddle of water in the famous River of Grass that doesn’t contain an alien fish species; and it’s not uncommon in many cases for the aliens to outnumber the natives.
 Yet, the role saltwater aquarium enthusiasts play has, until recently, received very little attention.

-Earlier this year a sighting of an Indo-Pacific lionfish off of Palm Beach County, Florida, by a staff member at Pura Vida Divers got widespread local and even some national attention.
+Years ago, the sighting of an Indo-Pacific lionfish off of Palm Beach County, Florida, by a staff member at Pura Vida Divers got widespread local and even some national attention.
 Currently, both Florida’s Department of Environmental Protection and the National Oceanic and Atmospheric Administration (NOAA) are asking divers to report additional sightings.
-(See the news item on Page 22 of Dive Training’s August 2004 issue for more details.)
-But to savvy Florida divers, these sightings are anything but novel or limited to the glamorous lionfish.
-They just haven’t been well-studied scientifically.
-It turns out that the most widely distributed non-native species reported are actually the sailfin tang and emperor angelfish.
+(See the latest on the invasive species here) But to savvy Florida divers, these sightings are anything but novel or limited to the glamorous lionfish.
+Other widely distributed invasive species reported are the sailfin tang and emperor angelfish.

 The Key is Education